LuckyToaster/termplay/README.md

-# ncurses_video_player
+# TERM_PLAY
-play any video on the terminal
+Reproduce any video on the terminal

 ## Dependencies
 * Linux system